stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 }
 ```

-An matrix is initialised to the identity as follows:
+A matrix is initialised to the identity as follows:

 ```java
 public Builder identity() {